dehlic/completeIt/README.md

 In this way you can also use your specific option for the remote query and CompleteIt.js doesn't need to know anything.
 The `ajax` options accepts a parameter (`value`) that corresponds to the current input value.
-The response from the request will be passed to [mapAndFilter function](#mapAndFilter) and then processed by the library.
+The response from the request will be passed to [middleware function](#middleware) and then processed by the library.

 ### jQuery example